-Most experimental details and hyperparameters are already detailed in the main text.
-It is worth noting that the pipeline approach: first discovering approximately conserved quantities, then pruning a subset of 20 that are most useful for tailoring and then finally pick the best loss when used with meta-tailoring.
+It is worth noting that we use a pipeline approach: first discovering approximately conserved quantities, then pruning a subset of 20 that are most useful for tailoring and then finally pick the best loss when used with meta-tailoring.
 This pipeline, along with the concrete numbers of 20 candidates and 2 orders of magnitude comparing variance in real data vs. random data, were heuristically chosen to speed up the search, without trying other hyper-parameters.
 For the real pendulum we found that two losses that were among the top 20 for tailoring diverged when used for meta-tailoring.
-We conjecture this is the case because of the noise in the real data.
+We conjecture this is the case because of the noise in the real data